CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** Features of the Essentials Edition **

 Foundation and Essentials in Windows 2012 are not intended to run within a full domain.
 Although this is now technically possible for Essentials with Windows Server 2012 R2, its features are primarily aimed at smaller institutions that use only a single server to run all functions.
-This is in contrast to the established practice in larger IT environments of running as few services per server as possible to resolve dependencies and spread risk, a trend that is becoming more prevalent as virtualization increases.
+This is in contrast to the established practice in larger IT environments of running as few services as possible per server to resolve dependencies and spread risk, a trend that is becoming more prevalent as virtualization increases.

-The Essentials Edition offers a number of features that can simplify the setup without further configuration:
+The Essentials Edition offers a number of features that can simplify setup without further configuration:

 * Add to the domain
  Essentials makes it easy to add machines to the domain that are located remotely.
 All it takes is a new employee to access the / connect path on the Essentials remote access website.